Daruma doll

-A Daruma doll (達磨, daruma) is a hollow, round, Japanese traditional doll modeled after Bodhidharma, the founder of the Zen tradition of Buddhism.
+A Daruma doll (達磨; /ja/) is a hollow, round, Japanese traditional doll modeled after Bodhidharma, the founder of the Zen tradition of Buddhism.
 These dolls, though typically red and depicting the Indian monk, Bodhidharma, vary greatly in color and design depending on region and artist.
 Though considered a toy by some, Daruma has a design that is rich in symbolism and is regarded more as a talisman of good luck to the Japanese.
 Daruma dolls are seen as a symbol of perseverance and good luck, making them a popular gift of encouragement.
 The doll has also been commercialized by many Buddhist temples to use alongside the setting of goals.

 Use

 When purchased, the figure's eyes are both blank white.
 The owner selects a goal or wish and paints in the left eye of the figure's two eyes with Chinese or Japanese ink.
 Once the goal is achieved, the right eye is filled in.